-What are some struggles and hurdles that you feel like the, I guess the new Calvinist movement still needs to overcome in terms of racial harmony.
-So some struggles and hurdles that maybe aren’t being addressed yet or maybe aren’t being addressed aggressively enough or what are some struggles and hurdles that you feel like still we still need to do better on and that we need to come forward on?
+Pastor John recently led a Q&A with the students of Westminster Seminary in Philadelphia.
+Here’s a question from one student: “What are some struggles and hurdles that you feel the new Calvinist movement still needs to overcome in terms of racial harmony?
+Perhaps there are some struggles and hurdles that maybe aren’t being addressed yet or maybe aren’t being addressed aggressively enough?
+What are some of those struggles and hurdles that we need to move forward on?”

-So, there is room there to just grow in the authentic, natural discernment of what makes another person feel honored in talking to you, not a project or a specimen.
+So, there is room there to grow in the authentic, natural discernment of what makes another person feel honored in talking to you, not a project or a specimen.
 Right?
-You are an Asian specimen.
-I should know not to say that, right?
-I should not make you feel like I know why he is talking to me in the dining hall.
-I am his project, you know?
-I am his specimen.
-And mature people will know how not to do that.
+“You are an Asian specimen” — I should know not to say that, right?
+I should not make you feel, “I know why he is talking to me in the dining hall.
+I am his project.
+I am his specimen.”
+Mature people will know how not to do that.
 And there are not easily definable features about a personality and about a strategy that make that happen.
-It is not like you are going to say: Learn these five things and you won’t ever make that mistake again and make people feel like projects.
-So that is a big deal.
+It is not like you are going to say, “Learn these five things, and you won’t ever make that mistake again and make people feel like projects.”
+That is a big deal.

-I would say we have got a long way to go in a pervasive theology of why race exists.
-Is interracial marriage biblical?
-Does God want various ethnicities in the same worshipping congregation or is he okay with homogenous units?
-Just the theological, theoretical foundations of those questions we are not all thinking about, we are not all up to speed on in their answers.
-So I mean one of my rationales for talking about it this morning, I said was: It is not spoken about too often in our churches.
-Well, that is an under-statement.
-I think the average evangelical church, depending on lots of different things this is just not spoken about very much.
-And I think no matter where you minister it should figure pretty regularly into your preaching because it is one of those inalienable implications of the gospel whether you are in Dalbo, Minnesota surrounded for 30 miles on every side by Scandinavians or not.
+One of my rationales for talking about it this morning was, as I said, “It is not spoken about too often in our churches.”
+Well, that is an understatement.
+I think this topic is not spoken about very much in the average evangelical church.
+No matter where you minister, it should figure pretty regularly into your preaching because it is one of those inalienable implications of the gospel whether you are in Dalbo, Minnesota surrounded for thirty miles on every side by Scandinavians or not.
 It doesn’t matter.
-These people should be global Scandinavians being taught a theology of multi ethnicity and why the Bible has it in it.
-So there is room to grow there.
+These people should be global Scandinavians being taught a theology of multi-ethnicity and why the Bible has it in it.
+So, there is room to grow there.

-We have two African Americans on the staff at Bethlehem, on pastoral staff.
-And that happened, one of them, because I wrote an article, a blog on why Bethlehem is pursuing racial diversity in its leadership.
-Very controversial, just very controversial, because, I mean, just think of it.
-You are going to post a position and you know, be-cause of your network, 90-percent of them are going to be like you, 99-percent will be like you, maybe 100-percent.
-Is that ok?
-That is all we got.
+We have two African Americans on Bethlehem’s pastoral staff.
+And I got that very question because I wrote an article on why Bethlehem was pursuing racial diversity in its leadership.
+It was very controversial.
+Think about it: You are going to post a position and because of your network, 90 percent of them are going to be like you, 99 percent will be like you, maybe even 100 percent of them will be like you.
+Is that okay?
+That is all we have.
 Or are you going to go looking?
 Are you going to press?
 Are you going to work?
-Go outside your little zone here of a few million people.
-And as soon as you do that, you are in trouble with some of your elders and with people who are saying that this is, this is so artificial.
+Go outside your little zone here of a few million people?
+As soon as you do that, you are in trouble with some of your elders and with people who are saying, “This is so artificial.
 This is just absolutely phony.
 This is just so politically correct.
-This is just off the charts.
+This is just off the charts.”